Meet our Veterinarians

 Dr. Qualls received her B.S. in biology from Middle Tennessee State University in 1999.
 She continued her education at the University of Tennessee, where she received her Doctorate of Veterinary Medicine in 2003.

 Dr. Kelly Qualls is a general practitioner with special interest in internal medicine, dentistry, and ultrasonography.
 She enjoys working with dogs and cats, but will also see the occasional pocket pet.
 Compassionate care is her goal!
 Dr. Qualls wants all of her clients to understand the care that Cedarcrest Animal Hospital has for their pet.
 "We always have the best interest of their furry companion in mind."

 When Dr. Qualls is not practicing veterinary medicine, she enjoys spending time with her family- her husband Randy, her son Tanner, and her daughter Taylor.
 She also enjoys swimming, traveling, movies, and music.

 Dr. Qualls currently has one canine family member Marley.
 He is an adorable basset hound that she and her husband adopted when they got married.

 Erica Chase, DVM

-Dr. Chase is a general practitioner who enjoys all aspects of veterinary medicine, but has special interests in internal medicine and soft tissue surgery.
-She believes each pet is an important member of the family and strives to keep them as happy and healthy as possible to give the family a long lifetime together.
-She believes compassion, education, and dedication are the pillars for creating a meaningful and unforgettable relationship between a family and its four legged companions.
+Dr. Chase is a general practitioner who enjoys all aspects of veterinary medicine but has special interests in internal medicine and soft tissue surgery.
+She believes each pet is an important member of the family and strives to keep them as happy and healthy as possible to give the family a long life together.
+She believes compassion, education, and dedication are the pillars for creating a meaningful and unforgettable relationship between a family and its four-legged companions.